-Although there are indeed many ways or tricks to distinguish between a real and fake Rolex watch, Rolex serial number is always a significant way to authenticate your luxury timepiece.
+There are indeed many ways or tricks to distinguish between a real and fake Rolex watch.
+However, Rolex serial number is always a significant way to authenticate your luxury timepiece.
 Now, you may wonder, ‘Do all Rolex watches have a serial number?’
 The answer is:

 Every Rolex watch comes with a unique serial number that depicts what year the timepiece was made.
 Moreover, the serial numbers are also a great way to ascertain the actual value of your Rolex watch.
-And, eventually, it will enable you to ‘sell my Rolex’ or ‘sell Rolex watches’ with full confidence and no hassle.
+And, eventually, it will enable you to sell your Rolex with confidence and no hassle.

-Thus, let’s today find out what these serial numbers indicate, how to check Rolex serial number and how it can help to verify your Rolex’s authenticity.
+Thus, let’s today find out what these serial numbers indicate and check a Rolex serial number.
+And also, know how the Rolex serial number check can help to verify your Rolex’s authenticity.

 All Rolex watches are engraved with a serial number that serves as a personal identification number.
 The serial number can help you to find out the approximate age of a Rolex watch.
 However, for those who are wondering ‘how do I check a Rolex serial number?’ it is important to note:

-The serial number can be found in different places, depending on the year or age of the Rolex watch.
-On older Rolexes, you will find the serial number engraved between the lugs at the 6 o’clock side behind the bracelet.
-Thus, you would require removing your bracelet from the watch case for finding out the serial number that is typically a 4-8 digit number.
+You can find the serial number in different places, depending on the year or age of the Rolex watch.
+The brand engraved the serial number between the lugs at the 6 o’clock side behind the bracelet on older Rolexes.
+Thus, you would require removing your bracelet from the watch case for finding out the serial number.
+However, it is typically a 4-8 digit number.

-However, the brand began engraving the serial numbers on the inner bezel (called as rehaut) under the crystal at the 6 o’clock position from 2005 onwards.
-Thus, you need not have to remove the bracelet to identify the serial numbers in modern Rolex references.
+Well, Rolex began engraving the serial numbers on the inner bezel (called rehaut).
+It is present under the crystal at the 6 o’clock position from 2005 onwards.
+Thus, you do not have to remove the bracelet to identify the serial numbers in modern Rolex references.

 While Rolex started to engrave the number only on the rehaut in 2008, all Rolex models featured their serial numbers in the same place from 2010.
-This means modern Rolexes do not have the serial numbers etched between the lugs at 6 o’clock but on the inner rehaut.
+This means modern Rolexes do not have the serial numbers etched between the lugs at 6 o’clock.
+The number is on the inner rehaut.

 Also Read: New Rolex Day-Date 36: The Watch of Prestige

-However, a more straightforward way to check Rolex serial number is to look at the Rolex authentication certificate or the paperwork that came with the watch at the time of purchase.
+However, a more straightforward way to check the Rolex serial number is to look at the Rolex authentication certificate.
+Or, if you retain the original paperwork, you will find the serial number there.

-In 2010, Rolex stopped following any consecutive numbering order, thereby introducing a new number system for its precious watches.
+In 2010, Rolex stopped following any consecutive numbering order, introducing a new number system for its precious watches.
 Today, the brand provides its timepieces with a unique and random identifying number and letter.
-While earlier, it was pretty easy to determine a watch’s age or production year using Rolex serial numbers databases, it is no longer possible as the serial numbers are mixed and random.
+Earlier, it was pretty easy to determine a watch’s age or production year using Rolex serial numbers databases.
+However, it is no longer possible as the serial numbers are mixed and random.

-The most significant reason for introducing the new number system is for making it more difficult for counterfeit watchmakers.
-It is indeed hard to laser carve the numbers with similar perfection like the way Rolex does.
+The most significant reason for introducing the new number system is making it more difficult for counterfeit watchmakers.
+It is indeed hard to laser carve the numbers with similar perfection as the way Rolex does.

-Rolex provides its watches with a unique serial number primarily to make it easier to spot fake Rolex watches.
+Rolex provides its watches with a unique serial number to make it easier to spot fake Rolex watches.
 The serial number is indeed a significant way to determine if a Rolex is real or fake, thereby helping to authenticate a Rolex watch.
-While Rolex began achieving enormous popularity and success with years, counterfeit Rolexes started appearing in the watch industry, especially in the 1960s.
+Rolex started achieving massive success and popularity over the years.
+And this paved the way for counterfeit Rolexes in the watch industry, especially in the 1960s.

-The brand’s first step for battling this problem was offering a unique set of serial numbers to every watch created by Rolex.
-Although the serial numbers make it difficult for fake dealers to pull their forgeries off as the real deal, the numbers are also known to bear detailed information about each watch.
+However, the brand’s first step for battling this problem was offering a unique set of serial numbers to every watch.
+Interestingly, the serial numbers make it difficult for fake dealers to pull their forgeries off as the real deal.
+Moreover, the numbers are also known to bear detailed information about each watch.

 The serial number typically delineates the watch’s year of production, where it was created and also, the craftsperson making it.
-Moreover, the numbers are unique to every Rolex timepiece, that means two Rolex watches will not ever possess the same serial numbers.
+Moreover, the numbers are unique to every Rolex timepiece.
+This means two Rolex watches will not ever possess the same serial numbers.

-The new unique randomised serial number system along with Rolex authentication certificate and paperwork has made it much harder for fake Rolex watchmakers to design replicas similar to the original ones.
-Regardless, it is always a good idea to check the serial number of the Rolex watch you own or the one you are looking to buy, followed by Rolex serial number verification or ‘verify authenticity of Rolex serial numbers’ using the brand’s serial number chart.
+The new unique randomised serial number system, the Rolex authentication certificate and paperwork have made it much harder for fake Rolex watchmakers to design replicas similar to the original ones.
+Regardless, it is always a good idea to check the serial number of the Rolex watch you are looking to buy or sell.
+Follow it by Rolex serial number check or ‘verify the authenticity of Rolex serial numbers’ using the brand’s serial number chart.

-However, for those who are looking to ‘sell my Rolex’ or ‘sell Rolex watches’, try to find out the serial number of your watch beforehand as it will help you to establish the value you are likely to obtain from professional Rolex watch buyers in London like, at The Luxury Hut.
+However, for those looking for “where can I sell my Rolex”, try to find out the serial number of your watch beforehand.
+This will help you establish the value you are likely to obtain from professional Rolex watch buyers in London like, at The Luxury Hut.